bahrus/custom-enhancements/README.md

 ```

-The platform would search for the registry for any enhancements that has a mapping with a matching symbol of isHappy, and if found, instantiate the instance, set the property value, and call attachedCallback.
+The platform would search the registry for any enhancements that has a mapping with a matching symbol of isHappy, and if found, instantiate the instance if needed, then set the property value.

 ## Attaching based on presence of attributes